| | The disease cycle | Clubroot symptoms on canola and mustard | Prevention and management of clubroot in canola and mustard

 Figure 6.
 Decayed clubroot galls and whitish stem appearance.

 Hybridization nodules on canola roots (see Figure 7), although rare, could be confused with clubroot galls, but they appear as small, round nodules located at root nodes.
 The interior texture of a clubroot gall is spongy or marbled while hybridization nodules are uniformly dense inside, like healthy roots.
-Furthermore, hybridization nodules will not decay rapidly to a peaty appearance like clubroot galls do.
+Furthermore, hybridization nodules will not decay rapidly and do not have a peaty appearance like clubroot galls do.

 Figure 7.
 Hybridization nodules on canola root.

-For confirmation of suspected canola root galls, send samples to:
+For confirmation of suspected canola clubroot galls, send samples to one of the commercial seed testing labs in the province.

 Prevention and Management of Clubroot in Canola and Mustard

-Since clubroot infestations are still not widely distributed in Alberta, various precautionary measures should be taken by producers to curb the spread of this disease outside the known infested areas.
-Growers should be vigilant to prevent the introduction of clubroot to clean fields because few economic options currently exist to control infestations in canola.
+Since clubroot infestations are still not widely distributed in Alberta, producers should take various precautionary measures to curb the spread of this disease outside the known infested areas.

 Recommended preventative measures include the following:

-- Use long rotations: canola every four years or more.
-Although this practice will not prevent the introduction of clubroot to clean fields, it will restrict this and other disease development within the field and probably avert a severe infestation.
+• Use long rotations – grow canola not more frequently than once every four years (i.e. three years out of canola).
+Although this practice will not prevent the introduction of clubroot to clean fields, it will restrict this and other canola disease development within the field and probably avert a severe infestation.
+This rotation recommendation is similar to Europe where clubroot is more established, and, thus, more experience has been gained in management of this disease (see the Scottish clubroot factsheet by S. Oxley, 2007, noted in the References section at the end of this factsheet).

-For risk-averse producers, the following additional cleaning steps may provide some extra benefit, but they involve considerably more work and expense:
+For risk-averse producers, the following additional cleaning steps may provide some extra benefit but involve considerably more work and expense:

-- After removing soil lumps, wash the equipment off with a power washer, preferably with hot water or steam.
+• After removal of soil lumps, wash off equipment with a power washer.

-- Use direct seeding and other soil conservation practices to reduce erosion.
-Resting spores move readily in soil transported by wind or water erosion and by overland flow.
+• Use direct seeding and other soil conservation practices to reduce erosion.
+Resting spores move readily in soil transported by wind or water erosion and overland flow.

-- Avoid common untreated seed (including canola, cereals and pulses).
+• Avoid common untreated seed (including canola, cereals and pulses).
 Earth-tag on seed from infested fields could introduce resting spores to clean fields.
-Certain seed treatment fungicide may control spores on contaminated seed, but this observation needs further research to confirm its validity.
-Note: the risk of spreading clubroot by contaminated seed or straw is much less than by the transportation of contaminated field equipment.
+Certain seed treatment fungicides may control spores on contaminated seed, but this observation needs further research to confirm.

-There are at least two prevalent clubroot races or pathotypes in the Alberta infestations, with one pathotype dominating.
-However, the characterization of single spore-derived isolates from the populations indicates that they may consist of mixtures of pathotypes.
+Resistance breakdown is not a change in the plant, but rather in the clubroot pathogen where it adapts to the resistance in the varieties being grown.
+There are several prevalent clubroot race(s) or pathotypes in the Alberta infestations, with one pathotype dominating.
+However, characterization of single spore-derived isolates from the populations indicates there are additional pathotypes and mixtures of pathotypes.

 Currently, there are no registered fungicides for clubroot control or suppression in canola.
 Although there are fungicides registered for clubroot control in cole crops around the world, the relatively high cost and application method (transplant bed drench or broadcast incorporation) make them unsuitable for canola field production.

 Liming acid soils to above pH 7.2 has shown poor or erratic results for clubroot control in cole crops in British Columbia and eastern Canada.
-Given the inconsistency and high cost of the practice, liming is not a reliable option for clubroot control in canola.
+Given the inconsistency and high cost, liming is not a reliable option for clubroot control in canola.

 Calcium cyanamide, an old form of nitrogen fertilizer with fungicidal properties, has shown promise for reducing clubroot in cole crops, but high application rates, significant cost and limited availability make it a poor option for canola.